Python HTML Parsers

 print(paragraph.text)

 This piece of code accesses the ScrapingBee homepage and returns only its main content.
-All you need to change in this code is to insert any URL you want, though keep in mind that this only works in English.
+All you need to change in this code is to insert any URL you want, though keep in mind that this example only works in English, but you can change the language.

 Similar to pyquery, jusText is another package that’s not as popular as BeautifulSoup, and it’s main use is limited to one particular task.
 Compared to lxml and BeautifulSoup, it doesn’t come with extensive documentation, nor is it as actively maintained.
 Still, it’s a lightweight parser that is great for the task of removing boilerplate content.